sparrowapp-dev/sparrow-app/docs/ENVIRONMENT_VARIABLE_GUIDE.md

 ### Important points to note:

-- Emails are a necessary part of Sparrow and SMTP settings are mandatory for below features,
+- Emails are a necessary part of Sparrow.
+SMTP settings are mandatory for below features,

   - New user registration
   - Teams and collaboration